What Is factoring in the trucking industry?

-The answer may be the solution your business has been looking for.
+Invoice factoring may be the solution your trucking business has been looking for.
 Factoring is a financial solution in which you sell your load invoices and get paid the same or next day by a factoring company.
-So rather than waiting 30 days to get paid, the factoring company gives you access to immediate cash flow, so you can haul more loads and grow your business.
-What is factoring in trucking?
-Read on to learn more.
+So rather than waiting 30 days to get paid, the factoring company gives you access to immediate cash flow.
+This allows trucking companies like yours to haul more loads and grow business faster.
+What is the factoring process for trucking?
+Read on to learn how factoring works.

 The Factoring Process

 A quick freight factoring definition is that it’s a finance solution that puts capital in your hands as a business owner.
-You sign up with a factoring company who agrees to pay you a pre-determined percentage of the invoice on a load you’ve delivered same or next day.
+You sign up with a factoring company who agrees to pay you a pre-determined percentage of the invoice on a load you’ve delivered on the same or next day.
 So for example, some companies charge a 3% fee.
 That means you get 97% of your invoice paid to you directly.

 1. You deliver a load for your client.
-Clients take 30-plus days to pay you back, but you need money ASAP to pay for fuel, drivers, and more.
+Clients can take 30-plus days to pay you back, but you need money ASAP to pay for fuel, drivers, and more.
 You've signed up with a factoring company, so you don't have to worry about that anymore.

 3. You get paid within 24 to 48 hours!
 The factoring company received your invoice on the same day you submitted it and processed it quickly.
 The amount deposited in your account will vary depending on the factoring fee your factor charges.
-If your invoice was for $1,000 and the factor has only a 3 percent fee, you will receive $970.
+If your invoice was for $1,000 and the factor has only a 3% fee, you will receive $970.

 Types of Factoring